 Application procedure MSc

-1. Are you qualified to apply?
+1. Assess if you are qualified to apply

 If you are not qualified, your application will be rejected.

 - If you are an applicant from a Nordic country or a country within the EU/EEA or Switzerland, you do not need to document financial ability.
 Learn how you may finance your studies.
-There is no tuition fee at NHH.
-Students only pay a small semester registration fee of approximately NOK 800.

-3. Have you prepared all the documents required?
+3. Prepare all the documents required

-4. How to register your application
+4. Register your application

 The online application portal is available from 1 November until 15 February.

 To register, choose International Applicant, enter your e-mail address, and follow the instructions.
 Make sure to enter your name as stated in your passport, and your correct home address.
 If you are offered admission, we will use this information for your acceptance letter.